irysius/templates/README.md

-# README
+# TypeScript+RequireJs

-Notes: the default types for lodash are currently broken.
-You will need to remove the following line export as namespace _;

-need to run
+This repo serves as a starting template for projects that want:

+- TypeScript 2.3+, with strict checks
+- RequireJs for client side module loading

+## Setup
+Run the following commands in order:

-npm install
+	$ npm install
-bower install
-typings install
+	$ typings install
-gulp setup
+	$ gulp setup

+## Usage
+To run the app, use the following command:

+	$ gulp serve

+To run tests, use the following command:

+	$ gulp serve-test